rbisdorff/Digraph3/docSphinx/tutorial.rst

    **Abstract**: The tutorials in this document describe the practical usage of our *Digraph3* Python3 software resources in the field of *Algorithmic Decision Theory* and more specifically in **outranking** based *Multiple Criteria Decision Aid* (MCDA).
 They mainly illustrate practical tools for a Master Course |location_link4| at the University of Luxembourg.
 The document contains first a set of tutorials introducing the main objects available in the Digraph3 collection of Python3 modules, like **bipolar-valued digraphs**, **outranking digraphs**, and **multicriteria performance tableaux**.
 The second and methodological set of tutorials is decision problem oriented and shows how to edit multicriteria performance tableaux, how to compute the potential **winner(s)** of an election, how to build a **best choice recommendation**, and how to **rate** or **linearly rank** with multiple incommensurable performance criteria.
 We finally discuss the **fair intergroup** and **intragroup pairing** problems.
 A third part presents three **evaluation** and **decision case studies**.
 A fourth and fifth part present tools for working with **big outranking digraphs**.
 The last part is devoted to **undirected graphs** with a tutorial on how to compute **non isomorphic maximal independent sets** (kernels) in the n-cycle graph.
 Special tutorials are finally introducing  **perfect** graphs, like *split*, *interval* and *permutation* graphs.

-   :New:

-      - A tutorial on :ref:`extracting partial rankings <Partial-Ranking-Tutorial-label>` from a given outranking digraph

-      - The *Bachet* ranking rules are illustrated in the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`

-      - A tutorial on :ref:`using the Digraph3 HPC resources <HPC-Ranking-Tutorial-label>` for ranking several millions of multicriteria performance records via sparse outranking digraphs

-      - A tutorial on :ref:`using multiprocessing resources <Multiprocessing-Tutorial-label>` when tackling large performance tableaux with several hundreds of decision alternatives.

-      - Two tutorials on computing :ref:`fair intergroup<Fair-InterGroup-Pairings-label>` and :ref:`fair intragroup<Fair-IntraGroup-Pairings-label>` pairing solutions

 -------------------------------------